Asthma

 Asthma is a chronic disease that affects about 20 million Americans.
 Its primary cause is inflamed airways in the lungs.
 This inflammation makes the airways smaller, which makes it more difficult for air to move in and out of the lungs.
 Asthma is the most common serious disease among children.
 Nine million children in the United States have asthma.
+If you think you have asthma, you should talk to an allergist/immunologist, or a doctor with special training to manage allergies and asthma, about getting an asthma screening.
+An allergist can help you develop a treatment plan.
+For Asthma Screening - Click on this link.

 Signs that you might have asthma include: